Apply Policy To API Instance

 Tips:

-queryparameter to filter by name if the list is large - The
+• Use the query parameter to filter by name if the list is large

 $ curl -X GET ${baseUrl}/apimanager/xapi/v1/organizations/{organizationId}/exchange-policy-templates?apiInstanceId=${environmentApiId}&environmentId=${environmentId}&latest=true&includeConfiguration=true \